chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

   <img src="../../assets/images/workshop8/functional-connectivity/glm_window.png" alt="GLM Window" width="600" height="300">
 </p>

-In the same General Linear Model window, click the Contrast & F-tests tab, type PCC in the title, and click Done.
+In the same General Linear Model window, click the 'Contrast & F-tests' tab, type PCC in the title, and click 'Done'.

 A blue and red design matrix will then be displayed.
 You can close it.